-Whether you’re giving up sugar for FebFast, or you just want to cut back to improve your overall health and nutrition, focusing on the benefits is the best way to keep you committed to your plan.
-Here are some of the ways eating less sugar can help you.
+Whether you’re trying to give up sugar, or you just want to cut back a little to improve your overall health and nutrition, focusing on the benefits is the best way to keep you committed to your plan.
+Here are some of the benefits reducing your sugar intake can provide you.

-Cutting back on sugar may help you to slim down.
-Food and drinks high in sugar tend to be high in calories without the nutritional benefits that fill you up and give your body fuel it can use.
+Cutting out or cutting back on sugar may help you to lose weight.
+Food and drinks high in sugar tend to be higher in calories without the nutritional benefits that fill you up and give your body fuel it can use.
 Experts say sugar – or more specifically, fructose – can encourage fat storage.
 Sugary foods can also make you hungrier more quickly, due to the changes in blood glucose, so if you’re snacking on chocolate you’re likely to end up eating more throughout the day overall.
 Instead of reaching for junk food when you’re hungry, focus on consuming fibre, protein and low GI complex carbohydrates to help your body get the nourishment it needs, and keep you feeling full and energised.

 Sugar sends your energy levels on a rollercoaster.
 When you eat something sugary, your blood sugar levels spike rapidly, giving you that boost in mood and alertness - then fall shortly after insulin is released into your cells.
 This big, sudden drop in blood sugar can make you shaky, weak, hungry and moody.
 By focusing on more wholesome, nutritious food evenly spaced out throughout the day, you can give yourself more stable energy levels that leave you feeling overall much more bright and vital.